Microcephaly

 Diagnosis

-Sometimes, a health care provider can diagnose microcephaly during pregnancy with an ultrasound test.
-To diagnose microcephaly after birth, a health care provider will measure the distance around the baby’s head.
-They will compare the measurement to standards for babies of the same sex and age.
+Health care providers can diagnose microcephaly during pregnancy with an ultrasound test.
+To diagnose microcephaly after birth, a health care provider will measure the distance around the baby’s head and compare the measurement to standards for babies of the same sex and age.

-It is difficult to predict what problems microcephaly can cause.
 Some babies with mild microcephaly have no problems apart from small head size.
-However, if a baby's microcephaly is related to poor brain development during pregnancy or other birth defects, there may be medical problems.
-A baby with microcephaly may have:
+Babies who have microcephaly due to poor brain development during pregnancy or other birth defects may have medical problems including:

 • Seizures